What is Ash dieback?

 How will Ash dieback be managed?

-The Council (Surrey County Council) will focus on managing the risks posed from dying ash trees in high and medium risk locations and it will consider the nature conservation value that Ash provide.
+The Council (Surrey County Council) will focus on managing the risks posed from dying ash trees in high and medium risk locations and it will consider the nature conservation value that ash provides.

 The latest evidence suggests that at least 80% of the UK's ash will succumb to the disease, impacting both people and wildlife, presenting a significant risk management and economic challenge to our council budgets.

-We will carry out significant Ash dieback removal works outside of bird nesting season between September and March but will in necessary and specific circumstances need to remove dead or high-risk trees in accordance with its tree risk management policy, during this period after careful risk assessment and ecological considerations.
+We will carry out significant Ash dieback removal works outside of bird nesting season between September and March but will in necessary and specific circumstances, need to remove dead or high-risk trees in accordance with our tree risk management policy during this period, after careful risk assessment and ecological considerations.

 We will take action to reduce the landscape and biodiversity impact via the following methods: